dair-ai/pe-for-llms/exercises/exercise-1.md

 Adding all the numbers in odd positions will add up to an even number: 4, 8, 9, 15, 12, 2, 1.
 ```

-9) Test zero-shot CoT prompt, "Let's think step-by-step", on the same prompt above and observe if it helps to elicit an accurate response from the model.
+9) Test zero-shot CoT prompting, "Let's think step-by-step", on the same prompt above and observe if it helps to elicit an accurate response from the model.
 Think of any way you can improve the consistency further.

 ```
 Adding all the numbers in odd positions will add up to an even number: 4, 8, 9, 15, 12, 2, 1.